OzoneBG/gofluence/README.md

 * DB_NAME - database name
 * TOKEN_PWD - token password

+# Building and running
+Right now it doesn't work properly but: to build the docker image

+`docker build -t gofluence .`

+To run it:
+`docker run -p 8080:8081 -it my-go-app`

 # TODO
 - [ ] Rename environment variables to be more clear and readable
 - [ ] Setup `docker-compose` to work with both the app and `PostgreSQL`